terminalpp/terminalpp/README.md

 # Building Installation Packages

-Use the `packages` target and `-DPACKAGE=xxx` `cmake` configuration option to determine which packages should be bold (`xxx` can be `terminalpp` (default), `ropen`, or `tpp-bypass`).
+Use the `packages` target and `-DINSTALL=xxx` `cmake` configuration option to determine which packages should be built (`xxx` can be `terminalpp` (default), `ropen`, or `tpp-bypass`).

-Depending on the availability of the packaging tools (WIX, rpmbuild, snapcraft, etc.) the respective packages will be created in the `packages` directory inside the build.
+Depending on the availability of the packaging tools (WiX, MakeAppx.exe, rpmbuild, snapcraft, etc.) the respective packages will be created in the `packages` directory inside the build.

 > For more details see the github action `packages`.

 ## Manual installation

-Once the package to be creates has been selected via `-DPACKAGE_INSTALL` (or left default), the default `install` target can be used to install the respective applications (Linux only):
+Once the package to be created has been selected via `-DINSTALL=xxx`, the default `install` target can be used to install the respective applications (Linux only):

     sudo cmake --build . --target install